Elliot-Chan-120/NanoMaker/README.md

 ## NAANOBOT: Biochemical Environment Curation
 Model: NAANOBOT is responsible for deciding which amino acid belongs in certain coordinates.
-It actually doesn't "see" amino acid identities but rather their feature vectors curated by a feature engineering class "NanoEng", that characterizes each amino acid by their physicochemical properties and their chemical structure(s) / functional group(s) that distinguish them from the rest.
+It actually doesn't interpret sequences via amino acid identities but rather their feature vectors.
+Each aa is characterized by their physicochemical properties and chemical structure(s) / functional group(s) that distinguish them from the rest.

-This means that NAANOBOT doesn't say "Valine" or "Leucine" belongs here, instead it says "A protein with size X belongs here, and a protein with a Guanidium ring should be here and so on".
+This means that NAANOBOT doesn't say "Valine" or "Leucine" belongs here, instead it says "An amino acid with size X belongs here, and a protein with a Guanidium ring should be here" and so on until the protein pocket is completed.

+## Generalization to Unseen Chemistry (after conducting tests on your datasets)
+As stated previously in the data section,

+might be good to have this here